Please note that many scholarship and financial aid opportunities are due FEBRUARY 1ST.

 Students fulfilling the internship credit required for graduation will be required to pay tuition on those credits.
 Sometimes it can be burdensome to not only do an unpaid internship, but to also have to pay tuition.
-To help with the cost of tuition during an internship, there are various financial resources for students needing assistance.
+To help with the cost of tuition during an internship, there are various financial resources for students needing assistance, many of which are linked to below.

 We encourage students to apply for any and all merit-based or need-based scholarships they qualify for.